Comprehensive Notes on Andrew Ng’s Machine Learning Course

 The scaled features get very accurate results much, much faster.

-Feature engineering: Using intuition to design new features, by transforming or combining original features.
+Feature Engineering: Using intuition to design new features, by transforming or combining original features.
+So the machine learning model can understand the data better and perform more accurately.

-When doing feature enginerring, the feature scaling becomes increasingly important.
+When doing feature engineering, the feature scaling becomes increasingly important.

 Gradient descent is picking the 'correct' features for us by emphasizing its associated parameter.